paul-levy/paul-levy.github.io/index.md

 ## About Me

+In the Spring of 2023, I started as a Computational Neuroscientist at <a href="wispr.ai">Wispr</a>.
-I'm currently a PhD student at New York University's Center for Neural Science, co-advised by Tony Movshon and Eero Simoncelli.
+I completed my PhD at New York University's Center for Neural Science, co-advised by Tony Movshon and Eero Simoncelli.
-I study visual representation using physiology, psychophysics, and computational modeling.
+There, I studied visual representation using physiology, psychophysics, and computational modeling.

 <p>
   <i>Further links:</i>&nbsp;&nbsp;